 Both platforms excel at managing what happens after a prospect becomes a customer.
 But neither addresses the upstream challenge that determines who becomes a customer in the first place: identifying the right accounts, understanding buying signals, and equipping go-to-market teams with accurate B2B intelligence.
 That's a different problem, and it's where ZoomInfo fits.

-ZoomInfo is an AI-powered GTM platform built on a large B2B data foundation: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails.
+ZoomInfo is an all-in-one AI GTM Platform built on a large B2B data foundation: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails.
 Its GTM Context Graph processes 1.5B+ data points daily, unifying this data with your CRM records, conversation transcripts, and behavioral signals to reveal the full context of your accounts.
 That context gives AI the fuel to show not just what happened, but why it happened, and what to do next.
 Your team can run sales motions from GTM Workspace, build GTM plays in GTM Studio, or power their own tools through the API and MCP.
 For enterprises investing in Khoros or Sprinklr for customer engagement, ZoomInfo ensures the right accounts enter those engagement workflows in the first place.

 If connecting your customer engagement strategy to accurate B2B intelligence sounds like the missing piece, see how ZoomInfo works.